Tamahagane/huppertz-consulting/_posts/2020-08-04-data-science-contract-contents.md

 To manage expectations on the client side, define the deliverables precisely, such as

-- the goal
+- the goal, e.g.
     - identify factors on the website that influence the average shopping cart volume
     - decide if any of the 5 marketing campaigns of last year had a measurable impact on the revenue and if so, how much
-    - analyze if the customer retention measures in the call center are generating positive returns
+    - analyze if the customer retention activities in the call center are generating positive returns
    - ...